This blog post is all about the Kandy to Ella train in Sri Lanka.

 First Class: This is the most comfortable carriage option that comes with air-conditioning and leather seats.
 However, the windows and doors don’t open so it’s not the best for taking pictures, which is the main reason a lot of people take this train.
 It’s also worth noting for your expectations, that first class in Sri Lanka won’t be the same as a first class carriage in the UK/US.

-Second Class Reserved: If possible, I would recommend this carriage.
+Second Class Reserved: If possible, I would recommend this carriage on the Kandy to Ella train.
 You will have guaranteed seats and the doors and windows are open for the full length of the journey providing a breeze and perfect photo shoot opportunities.

 *Second Class Unreserved (Our choice): The same as second class reserved, but is a free-for-all when it comes to securing seats.
 It’s a lot more chaotic and busy and will have a lot of people standing in the aisles and doorways.
 This is the ticket we bought on the day but thankfully we ended up getting seats (thanks to our hack – detailed below!).